ladapn/wallckr/README.md

 ## Controlling your Robot
 [ovladacka](https://github.com/ladapn/ovladacka) - the official tool to communicate with wallckr

+NOTE: currently only auto steering (i.e. ability to automatically control angle of front wheels) and enabled by default.
+Robot speed is zero by default and has to be controlled by ovladacka, auto speed is not implemented.

 ## Contributing
 In case you would like to fix or improve anything, feel free to create a pull request.